Sarath Wimalaratne: Cricket career

 Wimalaratne attended Ananda College, where he captained the cricket team in 1962 and toured India with a Ceylon schools team.
 He then went to the University of Ceylon, where he studied medicine.

-He made his first-class debut in the Gopalan Trophy match in 1965–66, and was selected to tour Pakistan in 1966-67 with the Ceylon team.
+He made his first-class debut in the Gopalan Trophy match in 1965–66, and was selected to tour Pakistan in 1966–67 with the Ceylon team.
 He played in all five first-class matches on the tour, including the three unofficial Tests against Pakistan.
 Although primarily an opening bowler, he achieved more with the bat on the tour.
 In the first match against Pakistan, batting at number 11, he top-scored with 41 not out in the first innings, while in the second match he opened the batting, scoring 28 and 27 and putting on 44 and 67 for the opening partnerships with Fitzroy Crozier, another bowler.

-In the Gopalan Trophy match in 1967-68, Wimalaratne captained the Ceylon team and took 5 for 32 and 5 for 36 in the victory over Madras.
+In the Gopalan Trophy match in 1967–68, Wimalaratne captained the Ceylon team and took 5 for 32 and 5 for 36 in the victory over Madras.
 He became disenchanted with cricket when he was not included in the team to make the planned tour of England in 1968; the tour was cancelled amid widespread dissatisfaction.

 Later life

 Wimalaratne graduated in medicine from the University of Ceylon in 1971.
-He went to live in New Zealand in 1972, doing his internship in Dunedin, then moved to Australia in 1975.
+He went to live in New Zealand in 1972, doing his internship in Dunedin, where he played senior club cricket, He moved to Australia in 1975.
 He lives in Sydney and practises as a GP in the suburb of North Strathfield.

 He and his first wife Eva, a doctor from Poland, had a son and a daughter.
 After their divorce he married his brother's widow Nelun, and they had a daughter.
 They also divorced, and he now lives with his partner Anne, who was born in the Philippines.

 In September 2018, Wimalaratne was one of 49 former Sri Lankan cricketers felicitated by Sri Lanka Cricket, to honour them for their services before Sri Lanka became a full member of the International Cricket Council (ICC).